Tokyo. 須原屋茂兵衛 [Suharaya Mohei] and 須原屋伊八 [Suharaya Ihachi]. Meiji 4 . Stock ID #160848

 The map is surrounded by the flags of various countries, navies, armies and trading companies, with the Japanese flag in the top centre and five Dutch flags (including the Dutch royal standard and flag of the Dutch army) on either side.

 Below the map text panels describe many aspects of the world.
-The text includes the measurements, currency, important cities of England, France, Netherlands, Turkey, Portugal, Belgium, Italy, Denmark, Egypt and the United States.
+The text includes the measurements, currency, important cities of England, France, The Netherlands, Turkey, Portugal, Belgium, Italy, Denmark, Egypt and the United States.
 Important islands of the world, and geographic facts and figues such a length of the equator, weight of the earth, details of the Poles are given and oceans listed.
 Another table lists population by Continent, providing five different estimates by various western scholars, distribution of races through the world (divided into "Caucasian" - including "white" and "Indian", Mongol, Black, Native American, Malay and mixed race) as well as the population size by continent of Jews, Christians and Muslims.
 (When referring to this item please quote stockid 160848).

 Price: $3,750.00 AU